xperimex/xperimex.github.io/_posts/2023-07-16-intro-logic.md

 **Substitution Theorem:** If $\Gamma \vDash \Phi$, then $\Gamma[\varphi/S] \vDash \Phi[\varphi/S]$.

 Which should sort of make sense; we've been focusing on the validity of argument as something intrinsic to the _structure_ of the argument, as opposed to having anything to do with the specific sentences.
+So exchanging sentences with another in an argument should be no issue, even if the sentences are more complicated.
 We'll first prove a helpful lemma:

 ------------------